thepirat000/Audit.NET/README.md

 }
 ```

-You set the provider to use globally, assign the property `Configuration.DataProvider`, for example:
+You set the provider to use globally, assign the property `Configuration.DataProvider`, (see [Configuration section](#configuration) for more information) for example:
 ```c#
 Audit.Core.Configuration.DataProvider = new MyFileDataProvider();
 ```